 Based in New York, Swoon started as a mixed-media street artist but quickly expanded to installation and performance art, often with an activist bent.
-At the end of the 1990s, she was a superstar in graffiti circles known for her life-size prints and black-and-white paper cutouts of human figures, pasted onto city walls.
+At the end of the 1990s, she was a superstar in graffiti circles known for her life-size prints, murals, mixed media work on wooden panels, and paper cutouts of human figures, pasted onto city walls.

 Swoon (Caledonia Dance Curry) lives and works in Brooklyn.
 In 1999, two years before she graduated from Pratt Institute, she made life-size prints of everyday people and pasted them on graffiti-decorated walls in New York City.
 The technical sophistication and expressive force of her graphic portraits are reminiscent of German Expressionistic graphic style and American Social Realism.
 Yet, her drawings are unique for their feminine embellishment of delicately ornate, filigreed cut-out paper.